 Taste: Honey, orange and mango.
 Vanilla.
 Salted caramel.
 Oak.
 Pepper.
 Icing sugar.
 Tablet.
 Ashy smoke.

-Value for Money: Octomore isn’t cheap.
+Thoughts: Octomore isn’t cheap.
 Never has been, never will be.
 Though in fairness, the price hasn’t increased over the last few batches and I’ve personally never felt ripped off by it.
-Expensive, but the quality always makes up for it.
+Expensive, but the quality is always extremely high.

-Definitely lacks the smoky complexity of some previous batches but there is no shortage of flavour at least.
+That said, this batch seemed to lack some of the smoky complexity of previous batches but there is no shortage of flavour at least.
 Tropical fruit notes come through more than ever before whilst the raw character of the barley sits right at the core of the experience.
-A well balanced and delicious dram but don’t expect the same smoky explosion as previous Octomore bottlings.
+It’s a well balanced and delicious dram but don’t expect the explosion of intense smoky flavours that you may have found in previous Octomore bottlings.